plus-eg/protego/README.md

 Protego is modular, so you can use:

-* Authenticatable: Automates user authentication through POST requests, it handles hashing, storing and authenticating a user.
+* Authenticatable: Hangles authenticating a user via password stored in the database.
+* Registrable: Handles the signup process of a user.

 ## Getting Started